FBoucher/stream-projects/Streams/2019-08-23-Keep-Subcription-Clean-SetUp.md

 ----------

 - 00:00:01 - Bonjour, Hi!
-- 00:03:30 - Intoduction to AzSubcriptionCleaner
+- 00:03:30 - Introduction to AzSubcriptionCleaner
 - 00:03:53 - Explain offline update
 - 00:18:00 - Update the ARM template fix the Runtime
 - 00:18:00 - Start searching for how to add module